Giselesoubeiga/Maven-project/README.md

-Here’s a concise and professional message you can send to Mitchell Blei:
+Got it, let’s simplify this and make it more concise while keeping the essentials:

-Subject: Inquiry About DevOps Opportunities
+Subject: Exploring New Opportunities

-Hi Mitchell,
+Hi [Name],

 I hope you’re doing well.
-I came across the DevOps Engineer role (SE3) you’re hiring for, and while I understand it’s at a Career Level 7, I wanted to express my interest and share my profile for any opportunities within your network or team that might align with my current level (L9).
+I wanted to reach out because I’m currently exploring new opportunities and thought I’d check if you know of any roles that might fit my background.

-I have experience in AWS, CI/CD pipeline automation, infrastructure as code, and containerization, and I’ve contributed to projects delivering value through automation and scalable solutions.
-I’d be grateful if you could keep me in mind for any roles where I could contribute effectively.
+I have experience working with AWS cloud platforms, Terraform for infrastructure-as-code, CI/CD pipelines (Jenkins, Bitbucket, GitLab), and containerization tools like Docker and Kubernetes.
+I’ve focused on automating deployments, optimizing cloud environments, and collaborating with teams to ensure smooth and secure operations.

-If there’s someone you recommend I connect with, I’d appreciate any guidance you can provide.
-I’ve attached my one-pager for quick reference.
+If you know of any open roles or someone hiring, I’d really appreciate any leads or referrals.
+I’m happy to send my resume if needed.

-Thank you for your time, and I look forward to hearing from you.
+Thank you so much, and I look forward to hearing from you.

 Best regards,
-Giselle Soubeiga
+Gisele

-This message is respectful, clear, and positions you as proactive while acknowledging the role level.
-It also opens the door to referrals or future opportunities.
+This version is short and straight to the point while still highlighting your main skills.
+Let me know if you want any further tweaks!